 When you understand the general needs of Monstera Deliciosa, identifying the problems becomes more effortless.
 So, here are some of the requirements that a healthy Monstera has.

 Monstera Deliciosa plants are easy to care for.
 Many people consider Monsteras as low-maintenance plants.
 They have a quick growth rate.
 If you get a young Monstera plant, it can grow an impressive size within the first six months.

 These plants like drinking water, but too much water can be problematic.
 I’ve found that watering them once every week suffices.
 They also thrive in shaded areas where there is indirect sunlight.
 It is especially true for the leaves.
 Sunlight keeps them glossy and evergreen.

 In short, Monstera Deliciosas have moderate needs.
-With occasional watering, indirect light, and average humidity, they bloom happily.
+They bloom happily with occasional watering, indirect light, and average humidity.
 First-timers can also grow healthy Monsteras with little effort.

 What Problems Can a Monstera Deliciosa Face?

 Monstera Deliciosas have low water, humidity, and light needs, but they require these factors consistently.
 It means that slight negligence can cause many potential problems.